25 Things To Do In & Around Nozawa Onsen

 Crossing the Joshinetsu National Park, a specially designated Unesco Biodiversity Reserve, The Shiga Kogen trail is perhaps one of the most eye-catching in all of Nagano, perhaps even all of Japan.
 From woodlands, to swamps, to active volcanoes, Shiga Kogen’s recoginition as a site of tremendous biodiversity is indeed well-earned.
 A trek through this region of Nagano is many things, but it is certainly never boring.
 With a variety of trails on offer, the area offers routes to suit everything from the casual rambler to the seasoned hiker.

 Each year, in April in Japan, the long winter finally gives way to spring.
 This is symbolized in Japan with the emergence of the Sakura cherry blossoms.
 These beautiful bright pink flowers only blossom for a matter of days.
 As a result, cherry blossom viewing season usually lasts only two or three weeks.
 As such, this tour is only available for a limited time, in April each year.
 Our tour combines the opportunity to see these wonderful trees in full bloom with another of Nagano’s natural wonders: the Snow Monkeys!
 Your journey begins with a 9:35 am meetup at Nagano Station, where you will head over to the snow monkey park.
 After lunch you will then be taken to one of a number of prime cherry blossom viewing sites where you can enjoy the scenery at your leisure.

 Nagano is known globally for its delicious apples.
 Even the prefecture’s adorable mascot wears one on his head!
 So, no trip to Nagano is complete without a visit to a local farm to sample these delicious fruits.
-Shiozaki Farm, near JR Iiyama Station, offers 4 different varieties of apple, each with their own unique taste.
+Shiozaki Farm, near iyama Station, offers 4 different varieties of apple, each with their own unique taste.
 For just 1200 yen, you can spend as much time as you like walking around the orchard and eating as many apples as you like.
 For an additional 300 yen you can also pick out 3 additional apples to take home with you.

 Each year from May 3rd to May 5th, the Nanohana Flower Festival in Iiyama provides the perfect tonic to the often stressful hustle and bustle of Japan’s Golden Week holidays.
 Enjoy the tranquil fields of Canola flowers with festival foods and drinks, a parade and various walking tours, traversing the 13 hectares of flowers in full bloom.
 Admission is free.

 As the cherry blossom “Sakura” trees embody Japan’s springtime, its red, brown and golden “koyo” leaves embody Japan’s spirit of Autumn.
 Nagano has no shortage of great viewing spots for this most elegant of natural phenomena, but few locations can surpass the sweeping views of the Matsukawa Valley.
 With each year comes new seasonal variations, and much like the aforementioned cherry blossoms timing is crucial to seeing the Koyo leaves at their best.

 As the vibrant heart at the center of the prefecture, Nagano City is home to some of the region’s most exciting festivals and events.Chief among these is the Zenkoji Ometsando Illumination.
 Sharing a name with a popular shopping district in Tokyo, Omotesando (Pilgrim’s Path in Japanese) is a straight road leading from Nagano Station to the city’s most famous Temple, Zenkoji.

+In November of each year, this path is illuminated on both sides.
 This is just the appetizer though, for the main course that comes in mid-December, when the temple itself is illuminated.
 Another, more recent addition to the Nagano City festive calendar is the Tomyo Fesitval.
 For this festival, the streets leading up to Zenkoji Temple are adorned with intricately designed paper lanterns.
 Among those contributing designs are school children, artists and other prominent local figures.

+The event starts on the second weekend of February and lasts for one week.
 Finally, we come to one of the highlights of the year in Nagano, the Ebisu-ko Fireworks Festival.
 Taking place on November 23rd each year, over the course of the 2 hour event, around 15,000 individual fireworks are detonated, creating a display to rival the world’s best.

 Given the time of year, don’t forget to wrap up warm, and perhaps bring some of your own food and drinks with you.
 Food and drink will be offered on site, but it may be expensive and you could be facing very long queues, with tens of thousands of people attending the event along the Sai River.